PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 * Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit (follow the [QuBit protocol](QuBit.md))

-* Store at -20°C and/or proceed with the library preparation
+* Store at -20°C. Evaluate the IP specificity per qPCR and/or proceed with the library preparation.